bounce-rs/bounce/README.md

 A notion is an action that can be applied on multiple states using `use_notion_applier`.

+You can find an example of notion [here](https://github.com/futursolo/bounce/blob/master/examples/notion/src/main.rs).

 A future notion is a notion that is applied twice when it starts running and finishes running.
 This can be handy when fetching data or handling other asynchronous tasks.

-You can find an example of notion [here](https://github.com/futursolo/bounce/blob/master/examples/notion/src/main.rs).
+You can find an example of future notion [here](https://github.com/futursolo/bounce/blob/master/examples/random-uuid/src/main.rs).

 ## License